LasiJaya24/RS_team_collaboration24/Timeseries/Planet_NDWI_Time_Series_README.md

 Added GUI using tkinter

 Includes
 Queensland Coat of Arms
 SCII branding
 Fields for meta data collection
 Dropdown for Analyst and Colour Map
-Ability to browse for source and destination items Added corporate colours
+Ability to browse for source and destination items
+Added corporate colours
 Collect even more metadata automatically
 Shows Remote Sensing Team email address as well as software version

-Version 9999 – 16/12/2024
+Version 0.7 – 28/01/2025

 Added filter for shapefile selection
-Add logic to cope with AnalyticMS_SR and AnalyticMS string replacement for syncing of udm2 files to true colour Masking – area, and percentage of cloud, haze, and shadow Showing plots of UDM mask with values for selected AOI Added ha calculation for area
+Add logic to cope with AnalyticMS_SR and AnalyticMS string replacement for syncing of udm2 files to true colour
+Area and percentage of cloud, haze, and shadow now added
+Showing plots of UDM mask with values for selected AOI
+Added index classified mask raster for values set above the user threshold and can have colour changed
+Added ha calculation for area
 Calculates negative values for NDVI water detection
+Writes AEST date and time onto colour output
+Converts UTC processing date to AEST date

+Version 9999

+TBA